aws-deadline/deadline-cloud-for-vred/test/worker/README.md

 configurations to define settings for the rendering and tiling processes (locally) for test data using the identical worker pipeline code (found in: src/deadline/vred_submitter/VRED_RenderScript_DeadlineCloud.py).
 Rendered output is visually compared against expected data.
 This is useful for confirming whether changes in a Job Bundle, render pipeline, environment (etc.) are impacting expected rendering results.
+There tests are intended to be ran on a local system that has VRED installed.

 ## Directory Structure

 ### Core Test Launching Files

-- **tile_assembler_test.py** - contains logic for image tile assembly using ImageMagick with parallel processing
+- **test_tile_assembler.py** - contains logic for image tile assembly using ImageMagick with parallel processing
-- **vred_render_test.py** - launches VRED, loads VRED project (scene file), renders, performs render output validation
+- **test_vred_render.py** - launches VRED, loads VRED project (scene file), renders, performs render output validation

 ### Test Data Folders